dethstroak/kiseki-guides/Cold Steel/cold-steel-4/act2-part2.md

 - Ash - Chardin Boutique in Albion Garden
 - Sara - Chamber's Orbal Factory
 - Crow - Demeter Exchange & Antique
+ - White Smoothie - Juice Stall in Cathedral Square
+ - White Petite Croquette - The White Footpath in Parm
+  - If you miss your chance of getting it in the previous day then you will just have to get this item on the next day.
 ## Recipe
 - Refreshing Berry Shake - Dyna's Juice Stall in Cathedral Square
 ## Sidequests